ing-bank/baker/core/baker-test/README.md

       flow -- classOf[SomeSensoryEvent] ++ classOf[AnotherSensoryEvent]
 ```

-### EventsFlow possibilities

-You can combine classes, strings and other event flows:
+It is also possible to combine classes, strings and other events flows:

 **java:**